 Birth - 2 years

-Make the most of enjoying precious time with your tot.
+Enjoy your precious times with your tot.
 Babes love nothing better than lots of adult/parental interaction; there's a good reason why increasing numbers of schools are introducing 'happiness programmes' into the curriculum.
-It is also time to carefully consider nursery/pre-school education too.
+It is also time to think about nursery/pre-school education.

-Give thought to the school you want your child to attend and the education programme you wish them to follow.
-If you're looking for a good state school, check to see if you are likely to be close enough to your choice (see the catchment maps on our home page and on individual school pages, though these will vary from year to year) and that you fulfil the admissions criteria.
-If your preferred establishment is a faith school, make sure Sophia and Serge attend Sunday School.
-Volunteer for flower and coffee rotas at your local church and make sure people, particularly the priest, notice you doing so.
+Time to consider the school you want your child to attend and the education programme you want them to follow.
+If you're looking for a good state school, check to see if you live close enough to your first choice (see the catchment maps on individual school pages, though these will vary from year to year) and that you fulfil the admissions criteria.
+If your preferred establishment is a faith school, make sure Sophia and Serge have been baptised and that you attend church, and don’t forget to make sure the priest notices.

-We cannot stress enough what a waste we think tuition is at this stage, but that has never stopped pushy parents from indulging...
+We can’t overstress what a waste we think tuition is at this stage, but this has never stopped pushy parents from doing it anyway...

 From 3 years of age – 2 in some cases - all children in Britain are entitled to a free nursery place (15 hours a week in England and Wales, 475 hours a year in Scotland).
-There is no compulsion to take such a place but most now do.
-Settings vary; some parents opt for nurseries (including private and work-place nurseries) or play-groups, others for pre-school.
-Gaining a place in the early years department of a local school does not guarantee a place in reception there..
+You don’t have to take a place but most people do.
+Settings vary; there are nurseries (including private and work-place nurseries) as well as play-groups and pre-school.
+Getting a place in the early years department of a local school does not guarantee a place in reception there, though.
 Many state primary schools have nursery classes for 3 year olds but all children join reception during the school year when they become 5 – most now starting at 4+ in September.
-NB Make sure you know when to put in the application form – check your local authority website.
+For more information see Primary School Admissions - what is the process?

 The majority of independent junior schools also offer places from 3 or 4 years, many with phased entry.
 Admission hurdles are usually easier for younger children and fees lighter too.
 Though bear in mind that not all independent schools will stick with youngsters who struggle later on.